mapkyca/Home.API/README.md

-Home.IO: An Extensible API for your House
+Home.API: An Extensible API for your House
 =========================================

 Modern homes contain an ever increasing number of inputs and outputs - smart electricity & water meters, Current Cost monitors, WeMo sockets and a whole smorgosboard of X10 enabled gizmos and homebrew Raspberry Pi hardware hacks.